zni/dragula/README.md

 dragula
 =======

-Something about a casket hotrod that relates to Pascal.
+Something about a casket hotrod that relates to PL/0.